GeoscienceAustralia/ptha/misc/nearshore_testing_2020/swals/plots/README.md

-These codes can be used to make plots and also model-vs-data products.
+These codes can be used to make plots, and also RDS files that are useful for model-vs-data comparison.

 Run with the following comment (note the code assumes 24 cores, i.e. half a node of Gadi):